 In certified seed crop production, plot production is normally the first multiplication of Breeder seed for most annual crop kinds.
-Breeder seed is carefully multiplied by CSGA-accredited plot growers to maintain varietal identify and purity in order to have enough Select and/or Foundation parent seed to produce sufficient quantities of Registered and Certified seed of the variety.
-Any seed grower is eligible to produce Registered and Certified status seed crops.
+Breeder seed is carefully multiplied by CSGA-accredited Plot Growers to maintain varietal identify and purity in order to have enough Select parent seed to produce sufficient quantities of Foundation, Registered and Certified seed of the variety.
+Any seed grower is eligible to produce Foundation, Registered and Certified status seed crops.

 How to Become an Accredited Plot Grower